Government turns to TikTok to highlight risks of cosmetic surgery abroad | LBC

 Elsewhere, clinics offering Botox and fillers will need licences, and age restrictions will be introduced to prevent children from trying to follow "dangerous beauty trends on social media".

-Those who break the rules will face sanctions, including financial penalties, officials said.
+Those who break the rules will face sanctions, including financial penalties, officials have said.